followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/040 Resources/040 Customize Resource Headers.md

-For AngularJS and Knockout apps, DevExtreme provides a markup component called [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/').
-The following code shows how you can use **dxTemplate** to define custom templates for resource headers.
+For AngularJS and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate/dxTemplate.md '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
+The following code shows how to use **dxTemplate** to define custom templates for resource headers.

 ---